ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 ---
 title: "My Kindle Book: Tension"
-subtitle: 'Amazon store copy and eBook content'
+subtitle: 'Amazon store copy and ebook content'
 date: 2021-05-12 00:00:00
 description: "A breakdown of the copy on my Amazon listing.
 I’ll explain why it works so well.
-Oh, and I’ll share a sample of the eBook content."
+Oh, and I’ll share a sample of the ebook content."
 featured_image: '/images/portfolio/tension/tension-square.png'
 ---

 ![](/images/portfolio/tension/tension-landscape.png)
-## Why did I write an eBook?
+## Why did I write an ebook?

 I’m a pretty serious lifter and wanted to make lockdown a little easier for anyone missing the gym.
 Passive income is a nice incentive too!